Alcohol consumption in Morocco. All you need to know

 Whether in a grocery store, a supermarket or a bar, the alcoholic nature of the goods sold influences the way the space is organized, which must guarantee the greatest possible invisibility for customers.
 The owners of these establishments conceal their presence, hide their interior spaces, the uses of alcohol and the social relations that are specific to them, by implementing adapted arrangements.

 4 .
 Increasing the visibility of customers was perhaps the effect sought by the legislator for the (…)

 In grocery stores selling alcohol, sidewalk storefronts are sometimes protected by railings.
 Until 2012, stickers for alcohol brands covered the window of some of these stores, or cartons of liquor packaging were stacked behind the windows.
-They obscured the customers inside but have now disappeared, as the government has banned alcohol advertisements.
+They obscured the customers inside but have now disappeared, as the government has banned alcohol advertisements.4

-On the other hand, have a separate area reserved for the sale of this merchandise.
+Supermarkets, on the other hand, have a separate area reserved for the sale of this merchandise.
 While other products are all in the same space, in different shelves, alcohol is always isolated.
 It is located in a room that can be closed by a metal curtain lowered during Ramadan and Muslim holidays, thus preventing any possibility of purchase.
 This space can benefit from an external exit door on the side of the store, away from the main entrance.
 This way, customers who come to shop have no contact with alcohol buyers, who can shop very discreetly.

 5 .
 These curtains can be found on the windows of restaurants selling alcohol.